RaresMoldovan/SQLSimulator/README.md

 * MULTI-SORT 'col1,col2,...,coln'\
 ~ col1,...,coln must be column names provided in the csv file.
 * MULTI-SORT-DIR 'dir1,dir2,...,dirn'\
-- dir1,...,dirn must be available directions in the set {asc,desc}, each column must have a durection association.
+~ dir1,...,dirn must be available directions in the set {asc,desc}, each column must have a durection association.
 !ATTENTION: Both multi-sort options must be provided.
 * LOWERCASE-COLUMN | UPPERCASE-COLUMN | TITLECASE-COLUMN 'column'\
 ~ column: must be an available column, the corresponding column values will be changed based on the case option \
-* POWER-VALUES'column power'
+* POWER-VALUES'column power'\
-~ column: must be an available column, the corresponding column values will be changed by the exponential functio \n ~ power: must be a numeric value, corresponds to the power argument of the exponential function
+~ column: must be an available column, the corresponding column values will be changed by the exponential function\
+~ power: must be a numeric value, corresponds to the power argument of the exponential function
 * MAP-FUNCTION 'file-name'\
 ~ file-name : must be a valid file-name with extension .php which contains a function with the same name as the file
 * MAP-FUNCTION-COL 'column'\
-~ column: must be an available column, the corresponding column values will be changed by the mapping function 2.4.
+~ column: must be an available column, the corresponding column values will be changed by the mapping function\
+2.4.
 AGGREGATES
 * AGGREGATE-SUM | AGGREGATE-PRODUCT | AGGREGATE-LIST 'column'\
 ~ column: must be an available column, the summation/product/concatenation' will be applied on it.